-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on legal representation of plaintiffs in Prevacid lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the legal representation of plaintiffs in Prevacid lawsuits.
 We are handling individual litigation nationwide and currently investigating potential Prevacid lawsuits in all 50 states.

-Free Confidential Case Evaluation: Again, if you had kidney problems after taking a heartburn medication, you should contact our law firm immediately.
+Free Confidential Case Evaluation: Again, if you have kidney problems after taking a heartburn medication, you should contact our law firm immediately.
 You may be entitled to financial compensation by filing a Prevacid lawsuit and our lawyers can help.